szym10on/owning-a-server/README.md

 **There are a lot of operating systems for hosting server like that but I will keep it simple.**

-1. I always used the defualt Ubuntu Server w/o graphical UI and it worked perfectly fine all the time.
+1. I always used the defualt Ubuntu Server w/o graphical UI and it worked perfectly fine all the time:

 - Instalation of Ubuntu Server is really simple.
 If you need help just search how to install Ubuntu Server on your PC on youtube.